 There's no doubt that the occasional use of a good electric heater can be a quick and easy way to take the edge off a cold night, particularly if you're sitting reasonably close to the heater and the room isn't too large.
 Here's what you need to know before hitting the shops.

-If you have a big space to heat, you may want to try our gas heater reviews or reverse-cycle split-system air conditioner reviews.
+If you have a big space to heat, you may want to try our reverse-cycle split-system air conditioner reviews or gas heater reviews.
 However, if you have a small, enclosed space like a bathroom or bedroom, an electric heater will do the job – particularly one with a fan, and a thermostat if you have it on for long periods.

 It's often claimed that this type or that type is more effective, or more efficient.
 CHOICE tests have found that the type of heater isn't necessarily a factor; as with all appliances, it's the overall design that makes for a good heater.